 Alright, let’s get this straight.
 If you’re looking to shoot photos at night, you’re trying to do something very modern.
 Night photography is an artform that is fairly new in the context of history.

-How night photography helps you become a better photographer
+How night photography helps you become a better artist

 The techniques involved in night photography are incredibly useful for all types of photography.
 If you can photograph images at night, then you will have a solid set of skills that can be applied to any genre of photography.